gmuldoon/cslvr-Wiki/Installation.md

 # Data download :
 ---------------

 You may like to download some data and pre-made meshes.
-To do this, go into the ``scripts/`` directory and run the ``download_*.py`` files there, dependending on your needs.
+To do this, go into the ``scripts/`` directory and run the ``download_*.py`` files there, depending on your needs.

 The data may be accessed via the ``DataFactory`` class, and the meshes via the ``MeshFactory`` class.